Walt Disney World in the summer can be a fantastic place to visit…if you are prepared.

 That’s why it is very important that you double-check the latest news and updates before you head out on your trip.

-That one little change can have major changes in how you plan to tour Epcot.
+Any little change can impact how you plan to tour a particular park.

 We have lots of Genie+ and Individual Lightning Lane resources – and we update them (including all graphics) whenever Disney makes any changes.
 If you did most of your research on Genie+ months ago, make sure you revisit everything ahead of your trip.